Dionne Warwick Claps Back at Wendy Williams Over "Maliciously Made Comments" - E! Online

 "I totally believe that she is doing her own tweeting," Williams said, "but I think that Brittani is her right hand.
 Like, after Aunt Dionne does what she wants, after midnight, maybe after some bud."

-Williams then brought up Warwick's old marijuana charge.
+Williams then brought up Warwick's old marijuana possession charge.
 According to CNN, citing a news release from a spokesman for the Miami-Dade Police Department, Warwick was charged with possession of marijuana in 2002.
 The news organization reported officers discovered 11 suspected marijuana cigarettes inside of a lipstick container while Warwick was at Miami International Airport that year.
 Per the Associated Press (via People), the charge was later dropped.

 Even though it was pointed out to Williams this was 18 years ago, the TV star continued to make accusations, claiming, "Yeah, she still…after midnight, a little bud, a little chardonnay."